-- Class Time: Mondays, February 1 May 10, 4:55-6:35 p.m. - Class Location: Online Zoom link provided on NYU Classes
+• Class Time: Mondays, January 24 - May 9, 4:55-6:35 p.m.

+• Class Location: Silver - Room 506

 Course Description

 The last three decades have witnessed a global proliferation of public sector restructuring, decentralization, and democratization in developing countries.
 Traditional development planning has adapted (unevenly) to these trends as they have unfolded.
 This course presents an overview of the evolution of the theory and practice of planning in developing countries with a particular focus on subnational governments.
 The course is articulated in five sections, which taken together trace the policy, institutional and technical challenges faced by sub-national development planners in decentralizing country contexts.